Modeling Variable

 Mind the following features on creating a modeling variable and working with it:

-To work with the created variable in the Fore language, use the IMsVariable interface.
+Use the IMsVariable interface to work with the created variable using the Fore language.
 Using properties and methods of this interface the user can load data to variable, add additional dimensions to it, change calendar frequency and set up other parameters.

 NOTE.
 The examples given below require the objects listed in variable description section.